Lesson 1: Intro to Serial

 Serial.print(",");

-On the receiving end, we might use regex for parsing or write our own parsing code like this:
+On the receiving end, we can write our own parsing code like this:

 if(Serial.available() > 0){